 Frequently, bikers would go screaming by, some up, some down.
 In quieter moments I could hear motorbikes approaching from the lower reaches of the road and I would guess how long they would take to reach me.
 Another time, a cyclist silently approached from behind and I nearly swerved into him unawares as I meandered slightly about the road, always trying to keep as far away as possible from the almost sheer drop to my right.

 The kilometres were ticked-off at every col sign and my Garmin mileage steadily increased towards the magic 20-mile mark, at which point it would all be over and done.
 Luckily there was a whole stretch of shaded section a couple of miles before the end which offered great relief just when I needed it.
 Subtly the temperature had been cooling slightly and gradually throughout the climb, as I climbed from 1700 to 4100 ft above sea level.
-At last I caught sight of the tunnel entrance quite a way above me, a black, precise, man-made semi-circle in the otherwise rugged and irregular scenery.
+At last I caught sight of the tunnel entrance at the Col de Rousset quite a way above me, a black, precise, man-made semi-circle in the otherwise rugged and irregular scenery.
 I could tell from the Garmin that I still had more than a mile to go.
 Unfortunately the road got steeper and was once more into the blazing sun for that last section, but with the end sighted, nothing would stop me.

 It had been 90 minutes of slowly turning the pedals, never stopping.
 This climb is not tough, but the heat really didn’t help.
 When I got back I realised the Garmin had screwed up again because of the tunnel, so the 20-mile ride was recorded as 19.1, from the other side of the tunnel only.

 I then tried to get some rest, with the MotoGP sounds still filling the air.
 All the windows were open in the van because of the heat.

 Gradually it got quieter and quieter as the evening progressed.
 In fact it was extremely peaceful up there overnight.